ncatlab/nlab-content/pages/2164.md

 ## Idea

 An _infinitesimal quantity_ is supposed to be a quantity that is infinitely small in size, yet not necessarily perfectly small (zero).
-An _infinitesimal space_ is supposed to be a space whose extension is infinitely small, yet not necessarily perfectly small (pointline).
+An _infinitesimal space_ is supposed to be a space whose extension is infinitely small, yet not necessarily perfectly small (pointlike).

 Infinitesimal objects have been conceived and used in one way or other for a long time, notably in [[algebraic geometry]], where [[Grothendieck]] emphasized the now familiar role of [[duality|formal dual]]s ([[affine scheme]]s) of commutative rings $R$ with nilpotent ideals $J\subset R$ as _infinitesimal thickenings_ of the formal dual of the quotient ring $R/J$.